There is quite a difference between kayak and canoe, but it may not be immediately obvious.

-Designed with a sort of cockpit where the paddler can sit within – meaning the legs of the paddler are within the main hull of the kayak, protected away from any water.
+Designed with a sort of cockpit where the paddler can sit whin – meaning that your legs are within the main hull of the kayak, protected away from the elements.

-Sit on top kayak
+Sit-on top kayak

-Brief history of Canoeing
+Brief history of canoeing

 Pesse, is of course in reference to the town which it was discovered near.

-The oldest boat in Africa was, in fact, a canoe and was found in the 1980s and is around 8,000 years according to the archaeologist who got their hands on it at the time.
+The oldest boat in Africa was in fact a canoe and was found in the 1980s and is around 8,000 years old according to the archaeologist who got their hands on it at the time.

-However, when carrying it, although it is heavier, they typically have some form of handles so that you can carry them comfortably enough so it isn’t too much of a pain if you’re walking to and from the body of water back to your car – or if you’re hiking/camping
+However, when carrying it, although it is heavier, they typically have some form of handles so that you can carry them comfortably enough so it isn’t too much of a pain if you’re walking to and from the body of water back to your car – or if you’re hiking/camping.

-When it comes to steering the canoe, your typical paddle will have only one blade, so you would have to push the water away from the kayak from both sides if you wanted to move anywhere.
+When it comes to steering the canoe, your typical paddle will have only one blade, so you would have to push the water away from the kayak from both sides if you want to move anywhere.

 What are canoes used for?

 Like we’ve covered, canoes were originally used for transportation of both goods and/or people.

-So; let’s try to summarise the difference between kayaks and canoes.
+So, let’s try to summarise the difference between kayaks and canoes.

-There certainly are plenty of inflatable options – I’ve done plenty of reviews on them recently if you’re struggling to figure out which one you should buy.
+There certainly are plenty of inflatable options – I’ve done plenty of reviews on them if you’re struggling to figure out which one you should buy.

-Ultimately, its down to personal preference.
-I don’t want to give you my opinion (since you could probably already guess it) but it’s down to what you want to use the paddling boat for; if you’ve got a family trip planned then canoes are probably your best bet.
+Ultimately, it’s down to personal preference, I don’t want to give you my opinion (since you could probably already guess based on the fact that this is a kayak site) but it’s down to what you want to use the paddling boat for; if you’ve got a family trip planned then canoes are probably your best bet.